luisdotcom/db-hub/README.md

 ## Features

 - **Multi-Database Support**: Connect to MySQL, PostgreSQL, and SQL Server
-- **Automatic Containerized Provisioning**: The system automatically spins up pre-configured Docker containers for each database type by default, ensuring a ready-to-use environment out of the box.
+- **Use Autononous Containers**: The system automatically spins up pre-configured Docker containers for each database type by default, ensuring a ready-to-use environment out of the box.
 - **Modern Web Interface**: Clean, responsive React-based UI with dark/light theme support
+- **Progressive Web App (PWA)**: Installable as a native-like app with offline capabilities
 - **Query Editor**: Syntax highlighting with sample queries for quick testing
 - **Real-time Results**: Execute queries and view results in formatted tables
 - **Database Export**: Export your databases to SQL files with a single click